fukuball/Leak57/readme.md

 }
 ```

-And we can see the memory goes up and never go back:
+And we can see the memory goes up and never come back:

 ```
 ...